shawntabrizi/xcm-workshop/glossary.md

 > may be many such accounts or just one.
 If many, then this assumes and identifies a unique primary
 > account.

+## System Chain

+A system chain is a parachain which acts as an extension of the relay chain.

+Notice that relay chains like Kusama and Polkadot have many functionalities beyond simply managing parachains.
+Things like governance, balances, staking, identity, and more.
+Ideally all of these functions will be migrated to system chains which are dedicated parachains which will offload these functions from the relay chain.

+It is important to note that system chains do not have any of their own token economics or sovreignty.
+They use the token and governance of the relay chain, and should basically be considered the same chain.

 ## Teleported Asset

 A teleport is a specific kind of asset transfer where assets are completely removed from one